Setting up a Bioactive Enclosure for your Reptile

 Top Soil/Compost – Organic or fertiliser/pesticide free is important for inhabitant health

-Peat – Peat is a highly absorbent substrate mix for plants and bugs alike.
-Purchase responsibly sourced peat, as it has a high economic importance.
+Peat – Peat is a an absorbent substrate mix for plants and bugs alike.
+Buy responsibly sourced peat, as it has a high economic importance.
 Peat is also perfect for adding structure to substrates, making them better for burrowing animals.

 Coir – Coir is the husk of coconuts.
 It often comes in dehydrated blocks and has brilliant moisture retention abilities